 A Legal Defense for Minors Caught Drinking

 Let’s face it, we’ve all been teenagers before and we all know the truth of the matter; some of us partied, some of us didn’t.

 Whether you partied hard or not, you know the potential for teenage/underage DWI is high.

-The young men and women who get in trouble for this offense are guilty of nothing more than making a mistake that is made quite often in our society.
+The young men and women who get in trouble for this offense are guilty of nothing more than making a mistake that’s made quite often in our society.
 While that surely doesn’t justify a reckless disregard for responsibility, we understand.

 Understanding Texas Juvenile DWI Law

-A juvenile as a potential to be charged for DUI if any trace of a suspected substance is found in their system.
+A juvenile has a potential to be charged for DUI if any trace of a suspected substance is found in their system.